-Selecting this menu item displays the camera model name, the version of firmware installed on the camera, and the camera's MAC address.
+Selecting this menu item displays the camera model name, the version of firmware installed on the camera, the camera's MAC address, and the camera's serial number.

 - Note that the MAC address is fixed number that functions as the camera's network device identifier. - Check this screen after updating the camera's firmware to confirm that updating was actually performed.